 - Members learn how to make their homes more secure, watch out for each other and the neighborhood, and report activities that raise their suspicions to law enforcement.

 - You can form a Watch group around any geographical unit: a block, apartment, park, business area, public housing complex, office, marina, etc.

 - Watch groups are not vigilantes.
 They are extra eyes and ears for reporting crime and helping neighbors.
-Neighborhood Watch helps build pride and serves as a springboard for efforts that address community concerns such as recreation for youth, child care, and affordable housing.
+Neighborhood Watch helps build pride and serves as a springboard for efforts that address community concerns.

 To form a Neighborhood Watch: